GlennSong/gatsby-webcomic-site/README.md

 Once you've got the project downloaded go to `gatsby-config.js` and scroll down to `siteMetadata` and input your data.
 Most fields should be pretty self explanatory.

 To run use `gatsby develop` on the command line.

+# Publishing Comics
+A quick guide on how to publish the static site online.

+## Github
+First of all, with this site, I assume you'll be using Github.
+Your content and the site will be stored on Github.

+If you bristle at the idea of having your comic content stored in Github then you can find different headless CMSes to be your storage partner such as Contentful or Netlify, but I wanted to go minimal and not rely on other external services to host my content.

+## Vercel Integration and Deployment

+I use a third party integration service called [Vercel](https://vercel.com/).
+You can get a hobbyist tier account here and allow them to link to your Github.
+Once you make changes, Vercel will pick it up and then build your Gatsby site for you and deploy it.

+For example, once you're done authoring your new book or new pages or weekly update all you need to do is upload it to Github and Vercel handles the rest.

+**NOTE:** One cavaet: Vercel gives you 1 GB of cache storage for free on their hobbyist tier.
+If you overflow that cause your comic is too big, then you'll be forced to do a full rebuild of your entire site.
+This presents a secondary issue: Vercel gives a hobbyist tier 45 minutes of build time before it times out.
+So if your site is so big that it takes more than 45 minutes to build and it creates a cache size that's more than 1 GB, then you'll have to find another solution.

+## Other Deployment Options
+BTW, if you don't like Vercel, Netlify is another integration service you can try.
+You can use Gatsby to output a production ready version of the site locally and upload it to an FTP.

 # Modification
 Please feel free to use this as a base.
 I'm sure not everyone wants to use a local harddrive as their file system.
 I will admit dealing with markdown files directly can be very error prone.